Programs: Partners In Health

 Transforming Lives and Livelihoods

-- Improve doctor-to-patient ratios at the public hospital in St. Marc by raising the number of full-time physicians from five to 22;
+• Improve doctor-to-patient ratios at the public hospital in St. Marc by raising the number of full-time physicians from six daily to 20 daily.

-- Train 18 new Haitian family practice physicians, and retrain 120 Haitian auxiliary nurses, who will then go on to train 1,000 future health workers;
+• Train 18 new Haitian family practice physicians, and retrain 80-100 Haitian nursing staff, who will then go on to train another 1,000 health workers in the future.

 About Partners In Health and Zanmi Lasante